 Aside from providing running workouts, it will also give you videos to better explain drills and offer tips on aspects like race preparation or nutrition to make sure you're properly fuelled for taking on one of these plans.

 This means you don't need to constantly refer to your phone to know what's next up on the running schedule.

 Garmin Coach plans

 Each plan will try to create a time period that will enable you to hit your target goal.
-The kind of runs you'll do will be a mix of easy runs, long easy runs, adding things like hill repeats and goal pace repeats as you progress later into the plan.
+The kind of runs you'll do will be a mix of easy and long easy runs, adding things like hill repeats and goal pace repeats as you progress later into the plan.

 If you think it's time to step up from a 5k, the 10k plan starts to mix things up with the training and looks to add elements to improve endurance and speed.
 You'll start to see things like cadence drills to improve running form and speed.

 Garmin Coach: Compatible watches

-Thankfully, that's now changed and there's now a bigger range of devices that will open the door to the adaptive training plans.
+Thankfully, that's now changed and there's now a bigger range of devices that will open the door to adaptive training plans.

-Here's the full list of Garmin Coach compatible watches:
+Here's the full list of compatible devices with Garmin Coach:

-- Garmin Forerunner 45 series
+- Garmin Forerunner 45

-- Garmin Forerunner 245
+- Garmin Forerunner 55

-- Garmin Forerunner 245 Music
+- Garmin Forerunner 245 Series

-- Forerunner 645
+- Garmin Forerunner 645 Series

-- Forerunner 645 Music
+- Garmin Forerunner 745

 - Garmin Forerunner 935